1936 United States Senate election in Maine

 The 1936 United States Senate election in Maine was held on September 14, 1936.
 Incumbent Republican U.S. Senator Wallace White was re-elected to a second term over Governor Louis J. Brann.

 Although 1936 is typically seen as the end of Maine's status as a national bellwether, White's narrow victory in strongly Republican Maine may have been a portent of doom for Alf Landon's fall presidential campaign, in which he carried only Maine and nearby Vermont.
+Brann himself had overcome the state's Republican lean to win his two terms as governor.